guidoism/escape/inspiration/jonesforth.md

     jmp *(%eax)
     .endm

 The macro is called `NEXT`.
-That's a FORTH-ism.
+That's a Forth-ism.
 It expands to those two instructions.

-Every FORTH primitive that we write has to be ended by `NEXT`.
+Every Forth primitive that we write has to be ended by `NEXT`.
 Think of it kind of like a return.

 The above describes what is known as direct threaded code.